jaymorgan/kss-node/README.md

 To generate a new version of the demo styleguide, use `make gh-pages`.
 After committing your changes to master you can use the `gh-pages.sh` script to move this over to the `gh-pages` branch real quick.

+## Jay Morgan's Changes

+Attempting to add other sections and export certain classes and containers such as "Info" and "Important".
+Also take out some of the thinbking that the software has to do and add headings for the descriptions.
+I don't mind having to do some formatting to know that it will work better.

 ## Contributors

 * [Warin](http://github.com/Warin)